MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMDeployment.md

 ```

 ## DESCRIPTION
-**The Get-CMDeployment** cmdlet gets one or more Microsoft System Center Configuration Manager deployments.
+**The Get-CMDeployment** cmdlet gets one or more Configuration Manager deployments.

 The cmdlet gets summary information about application, Software Update Management (SUM), or classic program deployments.